-- Homework (2x15=30%): There will be 2 assignments on network analysis with analytical part and programming practices using Python and tools like Gephi for data visualization.
+- Homework (2x10=20%): There will be 2 assignments on network analysis with analytical part and programming practices using Python and tools like Gephi for data visualization.
 Each student will work on assignments individually.
-Code for assignment, result files, and short report will be submitted. - Exam (30%): Exam will be held in person (or following the university guidelines) - Project (30%): A group of students will propose a topic and dataset to carry out network analysis using techniques covered in the class.
+Code for assignment, result files, and short report will be submitted. - Exams (2x15=30%): Exam will be held in person (or following the university guidelines) - Project (30%): A group of students will propose a topic and dataset to carry out network analysis using techniques covered in the class.
 They will have two presentations for the project proposal (10%) and final report (15%).
 At the end of the project, project results will be submitted as a paper, and the code and data used to generate project results.
-Students will also review papers (5%) of other teams for our mini conference. - Paper presentation and participation (10%): Students will present papers (5%) and participate discussions (5%).
+Students will also review papers (5%) of other teams for our mini conference. - Paper presentation and quizzes (20%): Students will present a paper (10%) and will have quizzes in class (10%).